Have you wondered what’s paleo? Looking for a Paleo 101 that will answer all your questions about the paleo diet? I’ve got you covered here!

 Physicians, biochemists, nutritionists, and other researchers are starting to come around to the benefits of ancestral nutrition, and people who adopt a Paleo-like approach to eating are reporting significant improvements in their general health, body composition, and energy levels.
 Most importantly, there’s evidence that folks who eat this way are reducing their risks of numerous diseases and disorders that are associated with the Standard American Diet (S.A.D.).

-Have I convinced you to try eating Paleo?
+Have I convinced you to give Paleo a shot?
 Good.

-Certainly, if you’re on a weight-loss journey, suffering from an immunological disorder, or committing to a 30-day dietary re-set (like the Whole30), a super-strict, orthodox approach to Paleo may be the perfect starting point for you.
+Certainly, if you’re on a weight-loss journey, suffering from an immunological disorder, or committing to a 30-day dietary reset (like the Whole30), a super-strict, orthodox approach to Paleo may be the perfect starting point for you.
 I’ve done a couple of these Paleo re-sets myself.
-But as a general matter, my diet is not about strictly, slavishly, and mindlessly mimicking the diets of our Paleolithic ancestors.
-Rather, the way they ate simply gives me a starting point from which to decide how to eat in the modern world.
-I make my choices by considering the health risks and consequences of the foods I eat.

 Plus, I’m a food fiend.
 As a modern cave-foodie, I follow these three basic rules: